Get

 The unpredictable screaming and up-all-night behavior are startling and confusing enough, but the overall upheaval in the routine can make pets feel forgotten as your attention shifts to the latest addition to the family.

-The 5 Ways To Help When a Dog Feels Neglected After You Had a Baby
+The 5 Ways to Help When a Dog Feels Neglected After You Had a Baby

 They may not get along initially, but your dog and baby have more in common than you may realize.
-Dogs develop infant-like attachments and want to stay as close to their caregiver as a baby does to its mother.
+Dogs develop infant-like attachments and want to stay as close to their caregiver as a baby does to their mother.

 Separation is stressful.
 New routines cause unpredictability, leading to anxiety and insecurity.
 Even if you assure yourself your dog won’t lose any attention when your baby comes along, they will see and experience changes around them.
 It’s unavoidable.